-All of it means nothing if we don’t identify the habits of excellence needed to fulfil our purpose.
+All of it means nothing if we don’t identify the habits of excellence needed to fulfill our purpose.
 Then we must make those habits, well, a habit.

 How did I get here?

-- Shane Parrish’s (Farnam Street) newsletter today (Focus to Finish: Goals Suck) spawned this “aha” moment regarding goals.
+- Shane Parrish’s (Farnam Street) newsletter always offers interesting insights and applicable actions.
+But his how to “Focus to Finish: Goals Sucks” spawned this “aha” moment regarding goals.

-- Charles Duhigg’s The Power of Habit got me thinking about the habits in organizations as well as our own personal ones.
+- Charles Duhigg’s The Power of Habit got me thinking about the habits in organizations and our own personal ones.

 - My own failed attempts at goals (like running a marathon).
 I just wanted to be healthy, which doesn’t require running a marathon.

 - I have watched the frustration of leaders and staff who set or were given goals over which they had no control or the resources to implement.
 Worse, they did not know why or how these goals related to their purpose or daily work.

 Try something new.

 Yes, you can set a goal.
 Ask first: Is my goal aligned to my purpose?
 Then determine: What habits do I need to reach that goal?

 How will you take small steps, creating new habits, consistently, over time, to reach your goal?